Michael Maslinsky shares a good insight into the purpose of the family office and how the role has changed over time.

 Specialisation, accountability, regulation & litigation

-The provision of advice has entered a vicious circle: increasing technical complexity across all professional disciplines is driving the trend to further specialisation; the more the advisors specialise, the more complications they introduce and the narrower the field they can effectively cover.
+The provision of advice has entered a vicious circle: increasing technical complexity across all professional disciplines is driving the trend to further specialisation; the more the advisers specialise, the more complications they introduce and the narrower the field they can effectively cover.
 Greater regulation, greater accountability and increased propensity to litigate strongly reinforce the trend.

 The result is that fewer and fewer professional advisers are willing or able to step outside the bounds of their own specialist expertise.
 The idea of your lawyer taking responsibility for overseeing your investment managers (as they did in the past) will soon be unthinkable, unless he has specialist investment expertise.

 Even within a single professional discipline, you no longer have to choose just a lawyer or an accountant, but a number of different specialists, who may or may not all reside in the same firm.

 Selecting these specialists requires a significant degree of knowledge, both of the subject matter and of the reputations of the various candidates.
 Furthermore, the sum total of their output needs to be continually distilled, analysed, cross referenced and communicated, as someone has to check the impact of one piece of specialist advice on another.

 The question of who it is that will perform this role of selecting/overseeing/coordinating is one of the key drivers of the family office services now being promoted by so many institutions.

 The investment management revolution

 Nowhere is increasing specialisation more evident than in the investment management industry, where the proliferation of new products and services has led to a complexity of choice beyond the capability of many investment professionals, let alone family members, administrators, lawyers or accountants.